 Michotte (1946/1954/1963) showed that visual impressions of causality can occur in perception of simple animations of moving geometrical objects.
 In the launching effect, one object is perceived as making another object move by bumping into it.
 In the entraining effect, the two objects move together after contact and the first moving object is perceived as pushing or carrying the other one.
 There has been much further research on the launching effect in particular, and citations of Michotte's pioneering work have increased rapidly in recent decades, underlining its importance in contemporary psychology and neuroscience.
 However, many of the experiments reported Michotte's book, exploring conditions under which launching and entraining do and do not occur, have never been replicated.
 The methodology, involving mostly a few knowledgeable observers and no statistical analysis, indicates that replication and extension would be desirable, to assess the reliability of the results reported by Michotte and to inspire further research on aspects of these perceptual impressions that have been neglected in more recent research.
 In this pre-registered replication study, fourteen experiments are planned that replicate and, in some cases, extend experiments reported by Michotte (1946/1954/1963).

-Michotte's research on perceptual impressions of causality: a pre-registered replication study
+Michotte's research on perceptual impressions of causality: a registered replication study

 When observing simple animations of moving geometrical shapes, we sometimes have perceptual impressions of causality, of one object making something happen to another object.
 This was first demonstrated by Michotte (1946/1954/1963).
 In his stimulus, a black square (object A) and a red square (object B) are visible on a screen, as shown in Figure 1.
 Figure 1(a) shows the initial locations of the objects.
 The red square is initially stationary.
 The black square moves horizontally at constant speed until it contacts the red square, whereupon it stops as shown in Figure 1(b).
 Without delay the red square moves off at the same speed and in the same direction, as shown in Figure 1(c).
 The stimulus is deliberately highly abstracted.
 The objects are simple two-dimensional geometrical forms and there is no visual context.
 It might be expected that observers would perceive only the objects and their motions.
 In fact, in Michotte's (1963) words, "observers see object A bump into object B, and send it off (or 'launch' it), shove it forward, set it in motion, give it a push.
 The impression is clear: it is the blow given by A which makes B go, which produces B's movement" (p.
 20).
 Michotte (1946, 1954, 1963) called this perceptual impression the launching effect (l'effet lancement in the original publication).

 In a variation on that stimulus, the black square continues to move after contact with the red square, so that the two objects move together, remaining in contact.
 The reported impression is that the black square pushes or carries the red square.
 Michotte called this the entraining effect.
 Launching and entraining are both causal impressions, but are qualitatively different.
 The entraining impression shows that there is more to perceptual impressions of causality than just the launching effect, and indeed there may be multiple qualitatively distinct visual causal impressions (Hubbard, 2013a; Michotte, 1946/1954/1963; White, 2017).

 The aim of the present research is to replicate, with extensions in some cases, several of the experiments on the launching and entraining effects reported by Michotte (1946/1954/1963).